zlatozar/study-paip/ch06/Readme.md

 **The important point is not whether one line of code can be considered an** **implementation of Lisp; it is to recognize common patterns of computation**.

+For recurent patterns alternative is to create _an abstraction_, in the form of functions and perhaps data structures, and refer explicitly to that abstraction in each new application - in other words, to capture the abstraction in the form of a useable software tool.

 - Patterns matching could be improved - add a way to specify that a position is to be filled by a member of some class of atoms.
 That class might be the numbers, or the atoms of a particular length.
 Introduce the restriction feature code looks like this: